-4.2.1 Classification algorithms
+4.2.1 Base Classifier

 Our approach to detecting fraud consists of employing contemporary classification models over data derived from click database.
-We tuned the parameters of these models such that they work robustly with the train and validation datasets, and can subsequently generalize to any unseen test set.
+We tuned the parameters of these models such that they work robustly with the train and validation data sets, and can generalize well to unseen test set.
 We tried a range of different model parameters that yielded the highest precision and area under the receiver operating characteristics (AUC) curve, with low standard deviation to ensure performance consistency.

-We tried a variety of classification methods including decision tree, neural network, and support vector machine.
+We explored a variety of classification methods including decision tree, neural network, and support vector machine.
 For each method, we also employed different learning algorithms.
 Our preliminary experiments on the train and validation sets revealed that the decision tree technique is particularly promising and gave good prediction results.
 As such, we shall focus on decision tree-based models in the subsequent sections.